Barred Owl Wolves Ravens Raptors Rehab Refuge

 Genus: Cathartes

 Contrary to popular belief, circling vultures are not always looking for a meal, but rather travel without flapping their wings, riding thermals up, before gliding in a gradual descent, to where a second thermal is detected, then repeating the process.
 In this manner, turkey vultures can fly without much flapping of the wings for up to six hours.
 A group of circling vultures, called a "kettle" (bubbles rising in boiling water?), is as often an indication as to where rising warm thermals are located, as to where an animal's carcass lies.
 Also contrary to popular belief, vultures are extremely shy and wary of people, don't follow dying animals, and will occasionally eat shoreline insects and vegetation.
-I've seen Ike eat pumpkin and squash placed in the enclosure he shares with Lenoire, the Raven.
+I've seen one of our turkey vultures, Ike, eat pumpkin and squash placed in the enclosure he shared with Lenoire, the Raven.

 Vultures have no syrinx, the vocal organ found in birds, so their vocalizations are limited to hisses and grunts.
 Also in distinction to raptors, turkey vultures have weak, almost flat feet, which can be used to stand on carrion, to keep it from shifting as they pick and tear at it with their short, ivory-colored beaks.
 As graceful as they appear when circling or gliding, the turkey vulture is quite awkward on the ground, alternately hopping and walking, and takeoffs are clumsy and laborious.
 A surprised vulture defends itself by vomiting up a noxious stew of undigested material, often emptying its crop, and often making it lighter to enable takeoff, while its pursuer may be distracted by the free meal offered by the vomited material.